A Digital Experience Monitoring (DEM) strategy unlocks the key to understanding how end-users interact with…

-- Increasing Resiliency – RUM helps to diagnose specific users or networks but cannot predict or notify when a user will be affected.
-CloudReady synthetic monitoring combined with Service Watch can help to retrieve a complete picture and correlate different perspectives.
-IT teams can know in advance when a failure will occur and inform all their customers immediately.
+- Increasing Resiliency – RUM can’t predict or notify when a user will be affected.
+CloudReady synthetics with Service Watch provides a complete picture by correlating different perspectives.

-Running Service Watch on end-user machines who work remotely or are mobile serves as a good starting point.
-Ultimately, IT needs to decide goals and objectives behind collecting the additional data.
-As more users continue to work from their homes, it would ultimately generate more rewards if SWB became part of your monitoring strategy.
+Running Service Watch agents on remote worker machines is a good starting point.
+But first, decide what your goals are behind collecting this data.
+As users work from home, SWB insights generate rewards for your monitoring strategy.

-- Mobile and Remote Users – These users should be the first to use SWB extensions in their browsers so that IT can measure the performance of existing or newly integrated cloud applications from the end-user’s perspective.
-Since these users are always on the move and prefer to work in environment agnostic settings, installing the extension would provide a real sense of application performance.
+- Mobile and Remote Users – These users should be the first to use SWB extensions in their browsers.
+That way IT can measure the end-user performance of integrated cloud applications.

-- Network Administrators – IT administrators can also be acceptable pilot candidates by installing the SWB extension and monitoring real world user application performance in a lab setting.
-As early adopters, train admins in installing SWB and later deploy it to a broad audience for monitoring selective domains.
+- Network Administrators – IT admins can also be acceptable pilot candidates.
+As early adopters, admins can install SWB and then deploy it for everyone.

-- Users Complaining of Slow Performance – For workers who are constantly facing slower application and connectivity issues, installing SWB extension would immediately show where the bottleneck lies.
+- Users Complaining of Slow Performance – For those who face application slowness, the extension immediately shows the bottleneck.

 - First, sign up for a Free 15-day Trial with Exoprise

-- Once signed in, start by adding a Service Watch configuration the “Real User Monitoring” area:
+- Then, start by adding a Service Watch configuration in the “Real User Monitoring” area:

 - Invite users to install the Service Watch Browser extension from the Chrome Web Store or Microsoft Edge Web store.
-As an Exoprise administrator or trial user, you should try and install it yourself first.
-Select trial user candidates who may be working in different network environments or who may be experiencing SaaS/Microsoft 365 performance problems.
+Select trial user candidates who may be working in different locations.
+Or those who may be experiencing SaaS or MS365 performance problems.

-- Configure Service Watch for SaaS Applications and Services by Domain (URL) to only monitor those domains.
-Use the pre-configured domains for GSuite, Microsoft 365 and Salesforce.
+- Configure Service Watch for SaaS Applications to only monitor those domains.
+Use the pre-configured domains for GSuite, Microsoft 365, and Salesforce.

 - That’s it, you’re done!

 Notice the extension installed in your Chrome browser (or new Microsoft Edge).
-The Service Watch Browser extension indicator will show green color when visiting configured domains otherwise the blue color indicating that the extension is not examining performance statistics for the domains.
+The Service Watch Browser extension indicator shows green color when visiting configured domains.
+Otherwise, the blue color indicates that the extension isn’t examining the domain performance.